(Bookmark this page and keep checking back

 Even if you're too shy to be on stage, PLEASE consider joining one of our tech crews.
 We have such great fun staging productions so why not come be a part of it?!

 Previous experience is not necessary, we can teach you!
 Keep in mind we are also looking for stagehands and costumers as well, a great way to break into theater if you're nervous about getting up on stage.
-For more info, please contact the Director Leatha Gonzalez-Vos at 541-217-7405.
+For more info, please contact Leatha Gonzalez-Vos at 541-217-7405.

 General Audition Guidelines: